 13. Francis b.
 22 Mar 1901 d.
 27 August 1901

 Only five of their thirteen children lived to adulthood, the other six died as infants.
 Catherina had a baby almost every year and lost a baby most years as well.
-Catherina died herself in 1913, probably worn out from all those pregnancies.
+Catherina died herself in 1913 of chronic nephritis.
 August lived another 26 years, dying in 1939 at the home of his daughter Veronika.